divyavut/DevOps-daws-81s/daws-81s/Docker/docker.md

 Mysql ---> Administrator team will run sql scritps to configure the database server --->  best option Backend ---> backend team can connect to mysql server and run the sql queries( here backend team requires the database root password to connect and run the sql scripts)

+#### Docker compose
+- Docker compose To define and run multiple containers
+  - docker compose up --> builld image if images are not build and run conatiners
+  - docker compose down ---> stop the containers
+  - docker compose --build ---> build the image if images are not build yet.
+####  Best practices to follow while create a image